peaceiris/actions-hugo/README.md

 We can run Hugo on a virtual machine of GitHub Actions by this Hugo action.
 Hugo extended version and Hugo Modules are supported.

 From `v2.0.0`, this Hugo action migrated to a JavaScript action.
 We no longer build or pull a Hugo docker image.
-Thanks to this change, we can complete this action less than **1 sec**.
-(Docker base action was taking about 1 min execution time to build or pull.)
+Thanks to this change, we can complete this action less than **2 sec**.
+(A docker base action was taking about 1 min or more execution time to build or pull.)

 ## Getting started

-### Create `.github/workflows/gh-pages.yml`
+### Create your workflow

-An example workflow with [GitHub Actions for deploying to GitHub Pages with Static Site Generators]
+An example workflow `.github/workflows/gh-pages.yml` with [GitHub Actions for deploying to GitHub Pages with Static Site Generators]

 [GitHub Actions for deploying to GitHub Pages with Static Site Generators]: https://github.com/peaceiris/actions-gh-pages